MatthewBuchananAstley/vop/README.md

     ./vop -pwl 64 (64 characters max)

-The pw.sh script produces a list of between one and a hundred passwords from which a password can be chosen:
+The pw script produces a list of between one and a hundred passwords from which a password can be chosen:

     ./pw